-The Islamic Consultative Assembly can establish laws on all matters, within the limits of its competence as laid down in the Constitution.
-Article 72 The Islamic Consultative Assembly cannot enact laws contrary to the usual and ahkam of the official religion of the country or to the Constitution.
+The Islamic Consultative Assembly cannot enact laws contrary to the usul and ahkam of the official religion of the country or to the Constitution.
 It is the duty of the Guardian Council to determine whether a violation has occurred, in accordance with Article 96.

-Article 73 The interpretation of ordinary laws falls within the competence of the Islamic Consultative Assembly.
+The interpretation of ordinary laws falls within the competence of the Islamic Consultative Assembly.
 The intent of this Article does not prevent the interpretations that judges may make in the course of cassation.